About the Sailing School

 Level One (Morning Class): We offer beginner sailing school in which kids learn the basics of sailing from a combination of on-shore activities and instruction out on the lake.
 Kids sail with a sailing instructor until they feel comfortable taking a boat out by themselves.
 The Head Sailing Instructor will let kids know when they seem ready to move up to our afternoon class.
 Both the pontoon boat and the Boston Whaler are out on the water to keep a close eye on all of our sailors.

 Level Two (Afternoon Class): Stronger winds in the afternoon provide more experienced sailors with plenty of challenges to improve their skills.
 All level two sailors sail without an instructor; however, assistance is available from the instructors who are out on the chase boats.
-One focus of the afternoon sailing class is racing.
-Practice races are held once a week during class time to prepare sailors for the weekly series races.
-Each year several afternoon sailors get the opportunity to go to Butterfly Nationals, which are held at a nearby lake, and compete with other highly competitive sailors.
 We ask that you do not bring your kids to afternoon sailing without consulting an instructor first.
 If level one is too easy for someone, we can quickly move that child up to level two.

 What To Bring

 Students should bring the following items to class each day, regardless of weather conditions.
 In order to attain a safe and fun learning environment, these articles are necessary.

 • Water Shoes or water sandals (no flip flops)

 To contact the instructors during the regular season, use the Club phone, 231-256-2618.
 The best time to call is just before or after a scheduled sailing clinic, but you can leave a message anytime.
 Or you can send an email to firstname.lastname@example.org .
 You can also contact the Sailing Director from the Contact Us page.